localstack/snowflake-docs/content/en/user-guide/integrations/continuous-integration/index.md

 ## Setup the CI configuration

-To set up the LocalStack Snowflake emulator in your CI environment, you need to install the LocalStack CLI and download the Snowflake emulator extension.
 The following examples demonstrates how to set up the emulator in GitHub Actions, CircleCI, and GitLab CI.

 {{< tabpane >}}
 {{< tab header="GitHub Actions" lang="yaml" >}}